honeycombio/refinery/config.md

 ## gRPC Server Parameters

-### Section Name: `GRPCServerParameters`

-Controls the parameters of the gRPC server used to receive Open Telemetry data in gRPC format.
+`GRPCServerParameters` `GRPCServerParameters` controls the parameters of the gRPC server used to receive OpenTelemetry data in gRPC format.

 ### `Enabled`

 Enabled specifies whether the gRPC server is enabled.

-Specifies whether the gRPC server is enabled.
-If false, the gRPC server is not started and no gRPC traffic is accepted.
+If `false`, then the gRPC server is not started and no gRPC traffic is accepted.
-TODO: WE NEED TO DEFAULT THIS TO TRUE IF PREVIOUS CONFIG HAS A LISTEN ADDRESS

 - Not eligible for live reload.
 - Type: `bool`

 ### `ListenAddr`

-ListenAddr is the address refinery listens to for incoming GRPC Open Telemetry events.
+ListenAddr is the address Refinery listens to for incoming GRPC OpenTelemetry events.

-Incoming traffic is expected to be unencrypted, so if using SSL put something like nginx in front to do the decryption.
+Incoming traffic is expected to be unencrypted, so if using SSL, then put something like `nginx` in front to do the decryption.

 - Not eligible for live reload.
 - Type: `hostport`
+- Environment variable: `REFINERY_GRPC_LISTEN_ADDR`
+- Command line switch: `--grpc-listen-addr`

 ### `MaxConnectionIdle`